hawkeye1900/SBC-Sept24/week-2/W2-S1-BoxModel/3_CSSVariables/exercise/readme.md

 - The primary color should be applied to headings, buttons, and links.
 - The secondary color should be applied to backgrounds, borders, or other secondary elements.

-## Bonus

-- Consider using CSS variables for other reusable values like font sizes, spacings (e.g., margins, padding), and shadows.
-- Try adding a dark mode theme by defining a new set of variables and applying them conditionally based on user preferences (`@media (prefers-color-scheme: dark)`).

 ## Useful Resources

 Here are some helpful resources for learning more about CSS variables: